-Eligibility for FWS depends on the availability of funds at the law school you are attending, the policies of the school, the timing of your application for financial assistance and your level of financial need.\
+Eligibility for FWS depends on the availability of funds at the law school you are attending, the policies of the school, the timing of your application for financial assistance and your level of financial need.

 If you are interested in FWS, be sure to file your Free Application for Federal Student Aid (FAFSA) by the school's priority filing deadline.
-And ask the Financial Aid Office the following questions:
+And ask the financial aid office the following questions:

-- How do I find an eligible job? - Are my job choices restricted to certain positions? - Do I need prior approval to work? - ✓ Is there a cap on the number of hours I can work while enrolled in law school? - Are jobs available that will give me the opportunity to gain career-related experience? - Can I work off-campus or am I required to work at the school? - What options do I have to replace FWS with an alternative source of funding if I ultimately don't work in a FWS job?
+- Are my job choices restricted to certain positions? - ☑ Do I need prior approval to work? - ☑ Is there a cap on the number of hours I can work while enrolled in law school? - ✓ Are jobs available that will give me the opportunity to gain career-related experience? - What options do I have to replace FWS with an alternative source of funding if I ultimately don't work in a FWS job?